muhammadalmuhtadi/noteurbrain/README.md

-# Noturbrain 🧠
+# Noteurbrain 🧠

-Noturbrain is a private, local-first **Second Brain** application designed to help you organize thoughts, link pages, search notes, and visualize connections.
+Noteurbrain is a private, local-first **Second Brain** application designed to help you organize thoughts, link pages, search notes, and visualize connections.
 All your notes are stored locally in an SQLite database that is synchronized in real-time with a file on your disk using the browser's File System Access API.

 ## Features